Skill Demand Index

 Which roles need E-commerce Operations most:

-Operations positions drive 40% of demand.
-Other and Marketing also frequently list E-commerce Operations as a requirement.
-Skills commonly paired with E-commerce Operations include Shopify.
+Other positions drive 50% of demand.
+Operations and Marketing also frequently list E-commerce Operations as a requirement.
+Skills commonly paired with E-commerce Operations include Customer Service and Product Categorization.

 Depth Level Distribution